 New PARCC assessments were first administered in 2014-2015 to assess students on the MCCRS.
-PARCC assessments have five performance levels, and Maryland is proposing a proficiency level of four or five for the English Language Arts (ELA) and Math PARCC assessments.
-All students taking assessments, including the alternate assessments, will be included.
-The alternate assessments have four performance levels.
-Students scoring a level three or four would be considered proficient.
+PARCC assessments have five performance levels, and Maryland is proposing a proficiency level of four or five for the English Language Arts (ELA) and mathematics PARCC assessments.
+All students taking assessments, including students taking the Maryland State Alternate Assessment (MSAA) will be included.
+The MSAA has four performance levels.
+A performance level of three or four on the alternate assessment will be considered proficient.

 Accomplishing the long-term goal of reducing the non-proficient in half by 2030 will mean that the number of students across the State demonstrating grade-level proficiency in ELA and mathematics (as currently indicated by a Performance Level of four or five on a PARCC assessment or a Performance Level of three or four on the Alternate Assessment) will nearly double.
 With the most recent 2015-2016 data for grades 3-8, statewide nearly 40 percent for ELA and 34 percent for mathematics achieved Performance Level four or above.
-Statewide, annual interim targets for ELA, based on 2015-2016 data would be 2.3 percent and for mathematics 2.5 percent.
+Statewide, annual measurements of interim progress for ELA, based on 2015-2016 data would be 2.3 percent and for mathematics 2.5 percent.

-Student groups with a baseline of 20 percent proficient would triple as schools and LEAs strive to accomplish the long term and interim goals.
+Student groups with a baseline of 20 percent proficient would triple as schools and LEAs strive to accomplish the long term goal and annual measurements of interim progress.

-An important caveat to this section of Maryland's Plan is that Maryland does not currently have

-State data on several of the measures proposed.
+An important caveat to this section of Maryland's Plan is that Maryland does not currently have State data on several of the measures proposed.
 Most notably, Maryland is implementing a new statewide assessment program in science and several of the non-academic indicators will be new data collections.
 The academic and other indicators that Maryland generates at the close of the 2016-2017 school year will serve as a baseline for the new system.
 Stakeholder voice and analysis will continue to play a prominent role in the refinement of the implementation of Maryland's Plan.